SovnSkyrim/Aldrnari/Modified Gameplay.md

 ### Visuals - fnenb / Pacific Blue

 Those 2 ENBS are on the bright side.
-- [fnenb](https://www.nexusmods.com/skyrimspecialedition/mods/43998) is more of a screenarchery ENB, it isn't good at every single moment, but it is so infrequent that I love it.
+- **[fnenb](https://www.nexusmods.com/skyrimspecialedition/mods/43998)** is more of a screenarchery ENB, it isn't good at every single moment, but it is so infrequent that I love it.
 It's lights are less blinding than the second enb but it is [brighter](https://cdn.discordapp.com/attachments/761564792766726194/868966326566273095/unknown.png).
 It is made by Foxnne.
-- [Pacific Blue](https://www.nexusmods.com/skyrimspecialedition/mods/44542) is more clear than bright.
+- **[Pacific Blue](https://www.nexusmods.com/skyrimspecialedition/mods/44542)** is more clear than bright.
 That's where the difference is, but it's lights are blinding a bit more, like [this](https://cdn.discordapp.com/attachments/761564792766726194/869238390468521984/unknown.png).
 It is made by FOSSTEN

 Both of those enbs have a realistic vibe which is what the list aims at mainly.

 ### Visuals - Apex Somber

-[Apex Somber ENB](https://www.nexusmods.com/skyrimspecialedition/mods/41598) by Digital Dreams has been a long time favourite of mine, for longer than the 2 above.
+**[Apex Somber ENB](https://www.nexusmods.com/skyrimspecialedition/mods/41598)** by Digital Dreams has been a long time favourite of mine, for longer than the 2 above.
 It changes the world into a [more grayscale shade](https://cdn.discordapp.com/attachments/761564792766726194/869559862479183922/unknown.png) while still being [bright](https://cdn.discordapp.com/attachments/761564792766726194/869564077586931772/unknown.png).
 It really has a unique vibe and it's interiors are [insanely dark](https://cdn.discordapp.com/attachments/761564792766726194/869560649892642846/unknown.png), in a dungeon it really makes you think twice on where to go.

+Those are the recommended ENBs, and the only ones I know that fit the Weather/Lighting mod used in Aldrnari.
+You are free to try anything else on Nexus, but keep in mind the screenshots from the modpage won't match what you have in game because we use **[NLA](https://www.nexusmods.com/skyrimspecialedition/mods/43166)** and **[Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158)**.